mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

 ## AnomalyDetection  {#AnomalyDetection}

 A data science component to apply different anomaly detection models.
- The component needs a data source to apply the model on.
+ The component only needs a data source to apply the model on.

+ The anomaly detection models only return a list of anomalies.
+ ChartData2D component is needed to highlight the anomalies on a chart